leobudima/elogii-blog/content/white-glove-delivery-complete-guide.md

 White-glove teams communicate with customers to determine any special delivery requirements.

-Then they schedule deliveries at a time that is convenient for them, ensuring that no packages are left unattended at their doorstep.
+Then they schedule deliveries at a time that is convenient for them.
+Ensuring that no packages are left unattended at their doorstep.

 White glove delivery specialists are highly trained and equipped to install and assemble the product on-site, as well as use specialized equipment if needed.